Bitdefender Review: Quick Expert Summary

 Overall, I really like Bitdefender’s webcam and microphone protections.
 They’re very easy to set up, there are useful customization options, and the popup notifications make it easy to see which apps are making access attempts.

 Bitdefender’s Ransomware Remediation is designed to automatically protect your files when it detects ransomware running on your system.
 This feature is supposed to prevent any file encryption attempts and enable you to restore files encrypted by ransomware attacks.
 However, I ran some isolated ransomware simulations, and while the Ransomware Remediation was effective in most cases, it didn’t seem to correctly restore a handful of files in other instances.
+That said, I prefer it to Malwarebytes’s ransomware protection, which only blocked two-thirds of ransomware attacks and didn’t restore any files.

 When clicking on the Restored Files button, I could see a list of all files that had supposedly been recovered, including video clips, photos, and other files, and I was able to access almost all restored files with all of the original information intact.
 However, a couple of files weren’t restored correctly, which was a little concerning.